openlvc/disco/README.md

-DISCO: DIS Command Operator
+DISCO: DIS Combined Offensive
 ===================
 -------------------

 Welcome to OpenLVC's Disco project!

-Disco is a library and a set of tools for working with IEEE-1278 **D**istributed **I**nteractive **S**imulation networks.
+Disco is a library and a set of tools for working with and wrangling IEEE-1278 **D**istributed **I**nteractive **S**imulation networks.

 The project began as a clean, simple, high-performance DIS library designed to make writing DIS applications simple.
 It has since grown to add a number of additional tools including PDU logging, load testing, bridging, filtering and more.
+Everything you need to stage your DIS-based offensive!

 The project itself can be broken down into the following pieces: